edavishydro/tgaec-main/user/pages/01.home/_hero/hero.md

 ---
 title: Home
+body_classes: header-green
+process:
+    markdown: true
+    twig: true
-hero_classes: hero-large
+hero_classes: 'hero-large overlay-dark-gradient text-light'
 ---

-### Cost effective, science-based solutions for your natural resource problems
+## Cost effective, science-based solutions for your natural resource problems

->Thomas Gast & Associates Environmental Consultants is a California-certified small business (SB# 1796367), dedicated to provide the most cost-effective, innovative, and science-based results for the most challenging natural resource dilemmas.
+Thomas Gast & Associates Environmental Consultants is a California-certified small business dedicated to providing the most cost-effective, innovative, and science-based results for the most challenging natural resource dilemmas.
 We provide innovative solutions for complex environmental issues.

->Let us be your problem-solvers!
+### Let us be your problem-solvers!